 The Beardo hats, which are sold online and in stores across the nation, are similar to traditional ski hats or beanies except that they feature an attached piece in the shape of a beard that covers the face.
 In its complaint, Beardo claims that two California companies and one in Utah willfully infringed on the design, for which it holds a patent.

 Los Angeles – Apple and Google are back in court, this time to argue over whether a judge should reopen a case over patented technology featured in their smartphones.
 The latest in the blow by blow between the two companies happened last week when Motorola Mobility, Inc., a subsidiary of Google, Inc. filed an appeal that an older case be reopened.
 The original lawsuit, filed in 2010, quickly snowballed into a tangle with each company claiming that the other had infringed the other’s patents by including certain technology in their respective smartphones.
-Notably, Motorola charged that Apple had infringed one of its most basic essential patents that functions to make the phone power on.
+Notably, Motorola charged that Apple had infringed one of its most basic essential patents that fu Read the rest

 Orange County – The case between two rival diaper companies over patent infringement claims was dismissed by a Kentucky judge on Monday, who ruled that Swedish-based SCA Hygiene Products AB took too long to file claims against First Quality Baby Products LLC.

 The patent at the heart of the case is U.S. Patent No. 6,375,646 titled “Absorbent pants-type diapers.”
 The patent for these Swedish-designed diapers was originally filed in 1992, but was not granted by the U.S. Patent Office until 2002.

 This product is one of many generally known as “pull-up diapers.”
 They are the diapers typically worn by toddlers who require more mobility Read the rest

 MAJOR VICTORY FOR TECH FIRMS AGAINST “PLUG-IN” PATENT INFRINGEMENT CLAIMS